Topology Rule Enforcement via LLMs

 "ERR_TOPO_UNRECOVERABLE",

-"Geometry contains unrecoverable topological defects (e.g., collapsed edges, degenerate rings).",
+"Geometry contains unrecoverable topological defects.",

 )

-geom = repaired
+geom = fixed

 # 3. Ring Orientation & Closure Enforcement (OGC SFS)